Capturing the Macroscopic Behaviour of Molecular Dynamics with Membership Functions: Extracting transition paths from simulations

-Note that this formula is typically used to obtain the probability given a specific set of $\Delta t_i$.
-In our case, it also serves to balance the choice of different time intervals versus spatial jumps.
-We expect that this can be understood from a Bayesian perspective as prescribing a uniform prior on the number and length of time intervals.
-For the time being, we consider it a heuristic justified by the results, but further investigation is warranted.
+This formula is typically used to obtain the probability given a specific set of $\Delta t_i=t_{i+1} - t_i$.
+In our case we will use it to also compare different sampling times $t_i$ by setting $p(\boldsymbol{x}_1,\ldots,\boldsymbol{x}_n | t_1, \dots, t_n) = p(\boldsymbol{x}_1,\ldots,\boldsymbol{x}_n, t_1, \dots, t_n)$ which allows to balance temporal with spatial jumps.
+This can be justified[ We expect that can be understood] from a Bayesian perspective as prescribing a uniform prior on the number and length of time intervals(as we have no preference for specific $\Delta t$ values to appear in the solution) although[ For the time being, we consider it a heuristic justified by the results, but] further investigation of this view may be warranted.
+The parameter $\sigma$ plays the role of a smoothing parameter, balancing the likelihood of jumps in space or time.
+A high $\sigma$ allows for more erratic jumps over short time-spans while a lower $\sigma$ favors spatially closer jumps possibly necessitating longer time-spans, as illustrated in Figure \ref{fig:shortestpath}.

+We now continue to find the maximum likelihood path through our sampling data by replacing the classical time parameter with the samples $\chi$ value, such that $\Delta t_i = \chi(x_{i+1}) - \chi(x_i)$.